Chapter 1:

 I could only lower my head; my eyes narrowing—trying to hold back the sting that was welling up.
 There was a fear, perhaps that if I allowed that irony even for a moment, tears would surely fall before I even realized it.

 No—I never hated them.
-Not even a little.
-I still loved them, always.
-Even though lately they rarely asked how I was, or even called just to talk about small, perhaps trivial, things.
+Not at all.
+I still love them, always.
+Even if lately they rarely ask about me, rarely call, even for trivial things.

 The older I got, I started to realize something I perhaps never wanted to admit.
 That maybe my presence in this world was merely a remnant of their long arguments—a lingering trace of a love that grew without foundation, a marriage unprepared with emotional maturity or spiritual wisdom.

-And when that love collapsed—the fruit of a couple's selfishness, failing to set aside their egos for wholeness, choosing instead to cling to an illusory happiness like a mirage; plucked prematurely before it was fully ripe, then left to slowly rot, trapped in a dark, empty space.
+And when that love collapsed—the fruit of a couple's selfishness, failing to set aside their egos for wholeness, choosing instead to cling to an illusory happiness; plucked prematurely before it was fully ripe, then left to slowly rot, trapped in a dark.

 Now, I was just a leftover piece in the diagram of their love—a small part that once held them together, but now felt like a bothersome remnant.
 I was in the middle, not fully belonging to anyone, stuck in a nameless gray space.